SRI-CSL/yices2/doc/sphinx/source/parameters.rst

 To control clause deletion, Yices uses the same strategy as Minisat and other SAT solvers.

 - Each learned clause has an activity score that decays geometrically.
   After each conflict, the activity of all clauses not involved in this conflict is reduced by a factor equal to clause-decay (by default it's 0.999).
-A smaller clause-decay causes clauses activity do go down faster.
+A smaller value accelerates the decay.

-- To trigger clause deletion: the solver uses a threshold = reduction-bound
+- To trigger clause deletion: the solver uses a reduction-bound

-  1) Initially the bound is set via:
+  1) Initially the bound is set as follows:

      .. code-block:: none

 	reduction-bound = max(r-threshold, r-fraction * number of clauses in initial problem)

-  2) During the search:
+  2) During the search, the bound determines when clauses are deleted:

      .. code-block:: none